Narwallets/meta-pool/README.md

  - [x] add a staking pool, set weight

 #### Governing
- - [x] Mint and distribute G-SKASH with rewards
+ - [x] Mint and distribute META with rewards
  - [ ] Phase II - Governing DAO

 #### Infrastructure
 - [ ] External chron to call distribute()
 - [ ] compute remainig epoch time
 - [ ] withelist pools before adding them
-- [ ] auto-unstake SKASH in the NSLP (when the clearing mechanism is not enough)
+- [ ] auto-unstake stNEAR in the NSLP (when the clearing mechanism is not enough)

 #### Expansions

-- [ ] USDN: Create a collateral-based stablecoin similar to Compound's DAI, using NEAR & SKASH as collateral
+- [ ] USDN: Create a collateral-based stablecoin similar to Compound's DAI, using NEAR & stNEAR as collateral